Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/Get-AzIntegrationAccountGeneratedIcn.md

 ## SYNTAX

 ```
-Get-AzureRmIntegrationAccountGeneratedIcn -ResourceGroupName <String> -Name <String> [-AgreementName <String>]
+Get-AzIntegrationAccountGeneratedIcn -ResourceGroupName <String> -Name <String> [-AgreementName <String>]
  [-AgreementType <String>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This cmdlet is meant to be used in disaster recovery scenarios to retrieve the current value of the generated interchange control number so to write back an increased value with Set-AzureRmIntegrationAccountGeneratedIcn.
+This cmdlet is meant to be used in disaster recovery scenarios to retrieve the current value of the generated interchange control number so to write back an increased value with Set-AzIntegrationAccountGeneratedIcn.
 The interchange control number should be increased to avoid duplicate interchange control numbers for the numbers that could not yet be replicated to the passive region when the disaster happened in the active region.
 Please do provide the "-AgreementType" parameter to specify whether X12 or Edifact control numbers to return